Skip to main content

-The CRMEP has a research degree community of 30 PhD students of whom about one third study part-time.
+The CRMEP has a research degree community of 30 PhD students of whom about one quarter study part-time.
 Research students are encouraged to attend regular research seminars, and to participate in student-led reading groups that take place each year.
-Students are welcome to attend classes, events or courses in other Kingston programmes, such as events arranged by the London Graduate School or by programmes in other disciplines.
+Students are welcome to attend classes, events or courses in other Kingston programmes in Kingston School of Art.

 Research degrees (full-time or part-time) mainly involve independent study and preparation of a dissertation.
 In the case of a PhD, the dissertation should qualify as an independent and original contribution to scholarship, in principle worthy of publication in either complete or abridged form.
 A PhD dissertation should run to around 80,000 words (maximum), and normally takes three to four years of full-time study to complete, or around six years part-time.
 An MPhil thesis is normally around half the length of a PhD thesis, and is less bound by the criteria of originality.